mechmotum/mechmotum.github.io/content/pages/guide.rst

 ------------------

 We have a directory named "Fietslab Commons" on Google Drive.
-To access this, request that it be shared with you by you supervisor.
+To access this, request that it be shared with you by your supervisor.
 This folder and it's contents should only be shared with other `<netid>@g-tudelft.nl>` addresses that are members of the lab. `<netid>@g-tudelft.nl>` is also the login username/email that you will need to use when logging into